netherby/bakewrangler-doc/prefs.rst

      completes successfully.

 2. **Node Defaults:** Sets the default display state of some nodes.
-Here the initial filter settings of the :doc:`Objects </objects>` node can be set along with the default bake and output resolutions.
+Here the initial filter settings of the :doc:`Objects </objects>` node can be set.
 You can also have nodes with collapsed advanced options start with them expanded instead.
 (Applies only to new nodes)